knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-one.md

 ### CloudEvents Binary mode

-It is import to note that the `KafkaSink` stores incoming CloudEvents as Kafka records, using the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode), because it is more efficient due to its optimizations for transport or routing, as well avoid JSON parsing.
+It is important to note that the `KafkaSink` stores incoming CloudEvents as Kafka records, using the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode) by default, because it is more efficient due to its optimizations for transport or routing, as well avoid JSON parsing.
 Using `binary content mode` means all CloudEvents attributes and extensions are mapped as [headers on the Kafka record](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#323-metadata-headers), while the `data` of the CloudEvent corresponds to the actual value of the Kafka record.
 This is another benefit of using `binary content mode` over `structured content mode` as it is less _obstructive_ and therefore compatible with systems that do not understand CloudEvents.

 ### Outlook

 The messages stored in the Kafka topic backed by the Knative `KafkaSink` component can be easily consunmed by any consumer application in the larger ecosystem of the Apache Kafka community.
-The next post in this article will show how to use the Knative Broker implementation for Apache Kafka to store incoming events and make use of the Knative Eventing tools for routing based on CloudEvents metada as this filtering feature is not directly build into Apache Kafka itself.
+The next post in this article will show how to use the Knative Broker implementation for Apache Kafka to store incoming events and make use of the Knative Eventing tools for routing based on CloudEvents metadata as this filtering feature is not directly build into Apache Kafka itself.